rpm-py-installer/rpm-py-installer/README.md

 4.13.0.1
 ```

-### Install the Python binding module as a required dependency for your pacakge
+### Install as a required dependency for your pacakge

 Add `rpm-py-installer` to your package's `setup.py` `install_requires`.
 Then run `pip install`.